 - Bonus Round: Answer 10 questions in 60 seconds.
-Get them right and you win $50,000.
+Get all of them right and you win $50,000.
 Lose and you get $250 per right answer.

 - Bonus Space: A variant.
-The first player to buzz-in on the Middle School round won a $200 bonus, either in quarters (for washing machines) or as a Domino's Pizza gift certificate.
+The first player to buzz-in on the Middle School round won a $200 bonus, either in quarters (for washing machines) or as a Domino's gift certificate.

 - Lifelines: In the High School round, each player had one "Cut Class" card, which they could use to force the opponent to answer.

 - Lovely Assistant: Subverted with "Gorgeous George" Davidson, a short, bald male model who brought out props related to the questions.
 He often acted as if he would rather be anywhere else.

 - Moon Logic Puzzle: Some of the material was a bit esoteric, such as asking for the fate of Henry VIII's wives at the fifth-grade level.

 - Negated Moment of Awesome: The first $50,000 win happened on the first episode, but the contestant never got his money because it was later discovered that he had been on Russian Roulette earlier that year.
 (Under American game show rules, contestants who have been on any game show must wait a full year before being on another.)